Norm-controlled cohomology of transformation groups: Abstract

 \section{Abstract}

-We generalize the result of Brandenbursky and Marcinkowski for the bounded cohomology of transformation groups to infinite volume case.
-To state the result, we introduce the notion of norm controlled cohomology as a generalization of bounded cohomology.
+We generalize the result of Brandenbursky and Marcinkowski for the bounded cohomology of transformation groups to the infinite volume case.
+To state the result, we introduce the notion of norm-controlled cohomology as a generalization of bounded cohomology.
 This cohomology theory also provides a framework for relative quasimorphisms.